threefoldfoundation/www_threefold_farming/content/page/home/home.md

 ---
 id: home
-header_title: Decentralization is taking over! - BE THE INTERNET
+header_title: Be the Internet
 header_image: ./farming_header.png
 header_excerpt: This is the era of decentralization.
-ThreeFold has created secure and scaleable technology that allows anyone to connect decentralized capacity, anywhere.
 Join the movement by connecting ThreeFold technology to the most advanced peer-to-peer grid on the planet.
 button:
 link:
 header: home_header
+headerSolution : headerHome
 solution_image_2: ./data_graph.png
 featuresMain: Feature_home
 features: [not_decentralized, not_scalable, not_secure, not_sustainable]